Jocelle Batapa-Sigue

-Jocelle Batapa-Sigue (born December 14, 1972) is a Filipino politician, currently serving as Undersecretary for Informations and Communications Technology Industry Development of the Department of Information and Communications Technology.
+Jocelle Batapa-Sigue (born December 14, 1972) is a Filipino politician, who served as Undersecretary for Informations and Communications Technology Industry Development of the Department of Information and Communications Technology from August 4, 2022 until May 25, 2025.
 She previously served as a member of the Bacolod City Council.
-She is the founding chairperson of the Bacolod – Negros Occidental Federation for Information and Communications Technology, one of the founding organization of the National ICT Confederation of the Philippines where she became president from 2010-2012.
+She is the founding chairperson of the Bacolod – Negros Occidental Federation for Information and Communications Technology, one of the founding organizations of the National ICT Confederation of the Philippines where she became president from 2010-2012.

 Political career

 Member of the Bacolod City Council

 Batapa-Sigue first ran for office as a member of the Bacolod City Council in 2001 but lost the race.
 However, in the 2004 local elections, she was finally elected into the city council where she headed the nascent committee that eventually became the committee on information and communications technology, where she facilitated the start of the ICT-BPO industry in Bacolod.
 She led the Bacolod City Gender and Development Council, extending her women empowerment and protection advocacy in public service.

 She was recognized in 2016 as one of The Outstanding Women in the Nation's Service (TOWNS), alongside then Olympic silver medalist Hidilyn Diaz, for her work in growing the ICT industry not just in Bacolod, but also the other parts of the Philippines.